stefank0/halite3/README.md

 ## Halite III components
 * /docs, contains API of the game of Halite
 * /hlt, contains modifiable helper functions for your bot
-* /misc, contains command scripts and executables to run and example game (.bat for windows) (.sh for MacOS, Linux)
+* /misc, contains command scripts and executables to run an example game (.bat for windows) (.sh for MacOS, Linux)
 * /replays, contains replays and error files
-* MyBot.py, schildpad bot
+* MyBot.py, TeamSchildpad bot
-* scheduler.py, module to assign ships to destinations (distance is 0 to mapsize)
+* scheduler.py, module to assign ships to destinations
-* schedule.py, module to make next step schedule (distance is 0 or 1)
+* schedule.py, module to generate commands from assignments
 * mapdata.py, module with useful general functions and MapData

 ## Testing your bot locally